emmartins/quickstart/helloworld-jdg/README.md

         For Linux:   JBOSS_HOME/bin/standalone.sh
         For Windows: JBOSS_HOME\bin\standalone.bat

-Start second instance of JBoss Enterprise Application Platform 6 or JBoss AS 7
+Start second instance of JBoss WildFly
 ------------------------------------------------------------------------------

 1. Make a second copy of the JBoss Server